 Saint Mary-of-the-Woods College offers courses of study leading to one of the following undergraduate degrees: bachelor of arts, bachelor of science, associate in arts and associate in science.
 Each degree requires a basic group of prescribed courses (Woods Core) and a specialization in one or more areas (major).
 Effective as of Fall 2014, students must successfully complete 120 credit hours and achieve a cumulative GPA of at least a 2.0 in order to earn a bachelor's degree.
 The degree requirements are based on the catalog year of the student's entry to the college.
 In addition, students must achieve a minimum GPA of 2.0 in their major and minor coursework, unless the specific major or minor requires a higher GPA.
 To be eligible for an associate degree, students must complete a minimum of 60 credit hours with a cumulative GPA of at least a 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In addition, students must achieve a minimum GPA of 2.0.
-In their major coursework.
+In addition, students must achieve a minimum GPA of 2.0 in their major coursework.